 Pre-Release Copies of SNIP, use at your own risk

-The 1.12.0 release is now in development and is expected to be the final release of the first generation SNIP GUI.
-From 2.x onward, the across the top tab layout is being replaced with a more traditional tree-view along the left-hand side.
-This will allow users to more clearly see data of relevance to a given data stream, rather than filter it on or off as is done today.
+The 1.12.0 release [now out] will be the final release of the first generation SNIP GUI.
+The major new features are mentioned below.
+From 2.x onward, additional PFAT features will be developed.
 A number of other functional increases are planned to be released as well.
 But these are not part of the 1.12 release cycle.

 This release will not trigger an automatic update of your SNIP installation (that will occur when 1.12 is released).
-It will install in its own folder alongside you normal SNIP installation for later removal.
-It will run until Feb 1st 2018 by which time the official 1.12 replacement will have been issued.
-You can use your existing license file with this copy, simply copy to the new installation folder.
+It will install in its own folder alongside your normal SNIP installation for later removal.
+It will run until Jan 25th 2018 by which time the official 1.12 replacement will have been issued.
+You can use your existing license file with this copy, simply copy it to the new installation folder.
 You can run either copy of SNIP at a time (but not both), and they will both use you setting file (C:\Users\<user>\AppData\Roaming\SCSC\simpleNTRIP.ini)

 In this pre-release we are particularly interested in feedback from non-English users to ensure that the localized strings (date, time, etc.) are being translated correctly.